 Buskirk explained that, if elected, he'd freeze his pension and won't be collecting anything until he turns 60.
 So there won't be any double-dipping, as I originally had suspected.
 He explained his tie to Orwig by telling me they've been friends for twenty-five years, having coached little league baseball together.
 He told me that none of Orwig's landlord-tenant cases are handled in Nazareth, so he wouldn't be able to do Orwig any favors.
 He'd have no problem relocating the magistrate's office, and has made no secret deal to continue renting from Orwig.
 He would like to see the office centrally located.
 Finally, he told me he'd like to educate schoolchildren and the public about gang activity, and this proactive approach is what he meant by his gang remarks.

 Siegfried has been a police officer in Upper Nazareth for over thirty years.
 For eleven of those years, he's been the chief.
 After speaking to him for a few minutes, I realized this guy is a class act.
 He's an "old school" cop, one who is more interested in doing the right thing than in notching arrests on his belt.

 Not only did I meet Chief Siegfried, but I also had a nice conversation with his wife, Sandra, and his daughter, Danielle.
 They are really nice and decent people, the kind you'd like to have as neighbors.
 My concern about Siegfried?
 He'd have a difficult time being impartial when deciding cases involving other police officers, especially those in his own department.

 As I listened to him speak, I realized Siegfried already thinks like a fair-minded judge.
 And as chief, he doesn't have the daily interaction with officers that he may have had eleven years ago.
 He's a fair man, and I believe he could decide a case involving police officers impartially.

 Siegfried will devote all his time and energy to the job if elected.
 He will seek no part-time position.

 I asked if there was anything I could do after being so hard on him.
 "You have to vote for me."
-Everybody's a comedian.